LinuxLab-ESGI/LinuxLab-MARP-template/README.md

 # LinuxLab-MARP-template

-LinuxLab ESGI MARP template for presentations.
+LinuxLab ESGI [MARP](https://marp.app/) template for presentations.
+You can find the template in `LinuxLabESGI-template.md`